CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/official-rulesbooks.md

 ---
 layout: default
-title: Official Rulesbooks
+title: Original Rulebooks
-parent: Official Rules
+parent: Original Rules
 nav_order: 1
-permalink: /official/rulesbooks
+permalink: /official/rulebooks
 has_children: true
 search_exclude: true
 ---

 {: .text-center }
-# OFFICIAL RULES
+# ORIGINAL RULEBOOKS

-The official rules for the _Middle-earth: Collectible Card Game_ (_MECCG_) include the official rulesbooks, official errata & clarifications, and the tournament policies.

- - The rulesbooks and rules inserts were published along with each set and expansion of _MECCG_.
+Iron Crown Enterprises (ICE) published the rules for playing the _Middle-earth: Collectible Card Game_ (_MECCG_) across various set and expansion rulebooks.
+A Rulesbook or rules insert was published along with each set and expansion of _MECCG_.
 Additional rules and annotations to the rules were published in the _Companion_ books.

- - Errata & Clarifications to the rules and cards were published in the various _Companion_ and _Player Guide_ books and in the online Collected Rulings File (CRF).
- - Rules and regulations for sanctioned tournament play were published in the Council of Lórien Tournament Policy.
-These are _official_ in that they were authored or authorized by Coleman Charlton and Mike Reynolds, the Designers and Developers of _Middle-earth CCG_ at Iron Crown Enterprises.
+These original rules are the _official_ rules in that they were authored or authorized by Coleman Charlton and Mike Reynolds, the Designers and Developers of _Middle-earth CCG_ at Iron Crown Enterprises.
+However, some of these rules are _outdated_ as they were revised, clarified, or superceded over the course of the game.
+ICE never published a complete and final ruleset as they were developing a second edition of _MECCG_ instead (titled "Lord of the Rings Expandable Card Game" (LoRE), which was never released as ICE lost their license to produce Middle-earth games.
+The digital version of these original rulebooks do _not_ include errata, clarifications, or revisions but they do correct minor typographical, grammatical, and formatting issues.
+The Complete & Final Rules present the rules with all errata, clarifications, and other revisions.

-## OFFICIAL RULESBOOKS

 The official rulesbooks and rule sources include: